klaragerlei/Relationship_Graph/README.md

    - Increase `node-spacing` to spread out the layout
    - Use `label-strategy: minimal` or `none` to reduce label clutter

-3. **Missing year in data**: When filtering by year produces no data.
+3. **No data output to next app**: When filtering by year produces no data for subsequent apps.
 Solution:
-   - Verify the year exists in your dataset
+   - Verify the specified year exists in your dataset
    - Check that the timestamp format is correct
+   - Note: The graph visualization will still be created from all data

 4. **Group ID column not found**: When the specified `group-id-column` doesn't exist.
 Solution:
    - Verify the column name matches exactly (case-sensitive)